 Berklee Legacy Award Concert Honors African American Trailblazers in Music and Dance

-The fall 2021 Signature Series will present the Berklee Legacy Award Concert on Thursday, November 4, to commemorate the inaugural awardees Duke Ellington '71H, Sarah Vaughan, Joseph Douglass, and Carmen de Lavallade '94H.
+Berklee's Signature Series presents the Berklee Legacy Award Concert, commemorating the inaugural awardees Duke Ellington '71H, Sarah Vaughan, Joseph Douglass, and Carmen de Lavallade '94H.
+The event takes place on Thursday, February 24, at 8:00 p.m. at the Berklee Performance Center.

 Berklee faculty member and Grammy-nominated artist Tia Fuller will direct a big band to celebrate Ellington, Berklee's first honorary doctorate recipient; and George Russell Jr., chair of Berklee’s Harmony Department, will lead an ensemble to recognize Vaughan’s incomparable artistry.
 From Boston Conservatory at Berklee, Dr. Jonathan Bailey Holland, chair of composition, contemporary music, and core studies, salutes concert violinist Douglass, who studied at the Conservatory in the late 19th century and was the grandson of Frederick Douglass.
 Dr. Mila Thigpen, chair of the Dance Division, will choreograph a tribute to de Lavallade, who was one of the first African Americans to dance with the Metropolitan Opera.